 Student Lounge - Located on the first floor of the Single Residence is a lounge with a TV, VCR and comfortable seating.
 There is also a phone in this room

 Rec Room - Located on the first floor of the Single Residence.
-This room has a fooze ball table, board games, TV for games.
+This room has a foosball table, board games, and a TV for games.

 Meals - Students will provide their own meals.
 You can bring your country foods.
 There are 4 kitchens, 2 located on the first and second floors.
-The kitchens are equiped with microwaves, stove, fridge and a freezer.
-Also provided are dishes, cultery, pots, pans, dishtowels, coffeepots, toaster, electric mixer and cleaning supplies.
+The kitchens are equipped with microwaves, stove, fridge and a freezer.
+Also provided are dishes, cutlery, pots, pans, dishtowels, coffeepots, toaster, electric mixer and cleaning supplies.

 Vending machines - there are two vending machines in the residence